 -We wish we had allotted more time in Shanghai.
 We only gave ourselves one day there and easily could've enjoyed another 1-2 days, particularly with the European feel in the "Concession areas" and fabulous food we found.

 Yes, China is good place for travelling.
 The Great Wall which is known by people all the world is located in China.
 Beijing, Hong Kong, Chengdu and Nanjing are the famous historical attractions in China.
 There are so many travel companies are available in Market.
 I have gone only Beijing.
 When I had gone to Beijing I travelled by the help a tour guide namely (Beijingtransfertours(dot)com).
-The Forbidden City, the Summer Palace are Great wall are top tourist places in Beijing.
-12 days ago
+The Forbidden City, the Summer Palace are Great wall are top tourist places in Beijing. over 2 years ago